 At Uncle Collins Street, Foolscap Studio brought things back to the raw elements.

 Vietnamese food uses a combination of five flavours (sour, bitter, sweet, spicy, salty) which connect to the five material elements (earth, fire, water, wood, metal).
-These are the guiding principles behind the design and overall design experience of Uncle Collins Street.
+These are the guiding principles behind the overall design experience of Uncle Collins Street.

 Elevated among the treetops at Melbourne’s “Paris End,” Uncle Collins Street thoughtfully mixes food, materials, ambience and lighting to create a contemporary but understated take on Vietnamese dining, which is what chef Dai Duong and front-of house Rene Spence do best.

 This isn’t the first time Foolscap and Uncle have collaborated.
 In 2013, the Studio designed Uncle Carlisle Street in St Kilda: A split-level venue where a dark, moody, street-side bar sits beneath a clean, lofty restaurant

 The Collins Street incarnation translates and refines the Carlisle Street atmosphere into a new space with its own attitude, using key materials such as cane to reflect the rich history of Vietnam.